The Birds (film): Plot

-At Cathy's party, Melanie privately tells Mitch about her troubled past and her mother running off with another man when Melanie was Cathy's age.
-During a game, the children are attacked and some injured by gulls.
+During Cathy's party, Melanie tells Mitch about her troubled past and her mother running off with another man when she was Cathy's age.
+During a game, the children are attacked and wounded by gulls.
 Later that evening, as Melanie dines with the Brenners, sparrows swarm the house through the chimney.
-Later, Mitch insists she delay driving back to San Francisco and stay the night.
-The next morning, Lydia visits her neighbor to discuss why their chickens will not eat.
-She discovers his eyeless corpse, pecked lifeless by birds, and flees in horror.
-As Lydia recovers at home, she fears for Cathy's safety, and Melanie offers to pick her up at school.
-As Melanie waits outside the schoolhouse, a large flock of crows slowly engulfs the jungle gym behind her.
+Mitch insists that she delay driving back to San Francisco and stay the night.

+The next morning, Lydia visits her neighbor to discuss the problem with their chickens.
+She discovers broken windows in his bedroom and his eyeless corpse, pecked by birds, and flees in horror.
+While recovering at home, Lydia fears for Cathy's safety, and Melanie offers to pick her up at school.
+As Melanie waits outside the schoolhouse, a flock of crows engulf the jungle gym behind her.
 Anticipating an attack, she warns Annie.
-As they evacuate the children, the crows attack, injuring several children.
+Rather than leaving the students in the building with its large windows, they evacuate them, and the crows attack later.
 Mitch finds Melanie at the diner.
-When gulls attack a gas station attendant, Mitch and several other men assist him outside.
-Spilled gasoline ignites everywhere, causing an explosion.
-During the escalating fire, Melanie and others rush out but more gulls attack, and Melanie takes refuge in a telephone booth.
-Mitch saves her, and they get back inside the diner.
-A distraught woman blames Melanie for the attacks, claiming they began with her arrival.
+When gulls attack a gas station attendant, Mitch and other men assist him outside.
+The spilled gasoline is ignited by an unaware bystander's match, causing an explosion.
+During the escalating fire, Melanie and others rush out, but more gulls attack.
+Melanie takes refuge in a telephone booth.
+Mitch saves her, and they return to the diner.

-Mitch and Melanie go to Annie's house to fetch Cathy.
-They find Annie's body outside, killed by the crows while protecting Cathy.
-They pick up Cathy and take her home.
-That night, Melanie and the Brenners barricade themselves in the family home, which is attacked by waves of birds that nearly breach the boarded-up doors and windows.
-During a lull, Melanie investigates a fluttering sound in the attic bedroom.
-After discovering that the birds have pecked their way in through the roof, Melanie is violently attacked, trapping her until Mitch pulls her out.
-Melanie is badly injured and traumatized; Mitch insists they all drive to San Francisco to take Melanie to a hospital.
-As Mitch readies Melanie's car for their escape, a menacing sea of birds has quietly gathered around the Brenner house.
-Mitch quietly moves the car out.
-The car radio reports bird attacks on nearby communities such as Santa Rosa, and the military may intervene.
-Cathy retrieves her lovebirds (the only birds who do not attack) from the house and joins Mitch and Lydia as they carefully escort Melanie past a mass of birds and into the car.
-The car slowly drives away as thousands of birds watch ominously.
+Mitch and Melanie go to Annie's house to fetch Cathy and find Annie's body outside; she was killed by the crows while protecting Cathy.
+They take a traumatized Cathy home.
+That night, Melanie and the Brenners barricade themselves in the family home, which is attacked by birds.
+After discovering that the birds have pecked their way in through the roof, Melanie is trapped and severely wounded, but Mitch pulls her out.
+Mitch insists they all drive to San Francisco to take Melanie, now injured, traumatized and catatonic, to a hospital.

+As Mitch readies Melanie's car for their escape, a sea of birds has gathered around the Brenner house.
+The car radio reports bird attacks on nearby communities and that the military may intervene.
+Cathy retrieves her lovebirds (the only birds who do not attack) from the house and joins Mitch and Lydia as they escort Melanie past a mass of birds and into the car.
+The car slowly drives away as the birds watch.

 Cast

 Alfred Hitchcock makes his signature cameo as a man walking dogs out of the pet shop at the beginning of the film.
-They were two of his own Sealyham Terriers, Geoffrey and Stanley.
+They were two of his own Sealyham Terriers, named Geoffrey and Stanley.